Skip to content

 Firearms: The use or possession of firearms is prohibited on campus and in campus housing except as specifically authorized by statute.

-Fraud includes altering, falsifying, or otherwise misusing college documents, records or identification cards, including but not limited to registration, attendance or withdrawal forms, or transcripts, and is prohibited.
+Fraud includes altering, falsifying, or otherwise misusing college documents, records, or identification cards, including but not limited to registration, attendance or withdrawal forms, or transcripts, and is prohibited.

 Information Technology Acceptable Use: Computer and information technology facilities operated by Snow College are available for the use of admitted Snow College students, faculty, staff, and authorized guests of the institution.
 College Information Technology facilities are comprised of numerous components, including such college owned facilities as computer hardware, multimedia hardware, video equipment, software, documentation, communications support, online account administration, support services, internet access and instructional materials.
 The Information Technology Acceptable Use Policy applies to situations where any person or persons utilize college information technology facilities alone or in combination with other information technology facilities.

-Violation of this policy will result in suspension or revocation of use privileges, administrative discipline or immediate termination of the violator’s relationship with Snow College and could lead to criminal and civil prosecution.
+Violation of this policy will result in suspension or revocation of use privileges, administrative discipline, or immediate termination of the violator’s relationship with Snow College and could lead to criminal and civil prosecution.
 The college is authorized by anyone utilizing its information technology facilities to cooperate with government and civil authorities in the prosecution of any criminal and civil matter against any person who violates this policy, including disclosure of any records, information, data, images, communications, recordings, or other evidence in the custody of or accessible by the college.

 Use of any college information technology facility constitutes acceptance of the terms of the Information Technology Acceptable Use Policy.
 Users acknowledge they have read and understand the policy and they shall be personally responsible for their acts or omissions in connection with utilization that violates this policy.